David Granfield

 The Reverend David Granfield (April 11, 1922 – July 31, 2010) was a Roman Catholic priest in the Order of Saint Benedict, associated with Saint Anselm's Abbey in Washington, D.C., and a professor emeritus at The Catholic University of America's Columbus School of Law in Washington, D.C.
 He is most well known as a canon lawyer for his exposition of the Catholic Church’s view on abortion.
 His text on the inner experience of law continues to be a resource at many law schools.

-He received the following degrees: A.B., 1944, College of the Holy Cross, LL.B., 1947, Harvard University, M.A., 1953, S.T.D., 1962, The Catholic University of America.
+Granfield graduated from the College of the Holy Cross with a B.A. in 1994.
+He then earned an LL.B. from Harvard Law School in 1947, and an M.A. in 1953 and S.T.D. in 1962 from the Catholic University of America.
 He was a professor at the Columbus School of Law from 1960 to 1995.